 Martial Arts have fascinated the British public for many years

-With the growing popularity of these martial arts; an ‘all-round’ sport style which you may know as MMA (mixed martial arts) has evolved; which has now found its place in modern sport.
-The world of martial arts is broad; it could be argued that many styles are a hybrid of others.
-This article will look at the development of mainstream fighting sports which have gripped the nation; through comparing three traditional styles of martial arts; Karate, Boxing and Ju-Jitsu, and how they may have influenced MMA’s development.
+With the growing popularity of these martial arts: an ‘all-round’ sport style which you may know as MMA (mixed martial arts) has evolved.
+This article will discuss three traditional styles of martial arts; Karate, Boxing and Ju-Jitsu; moreover, how they may have influenced MMA’s development.
 Some of the reasons they might be classified as ‘incomplete’ styles in modern combat sports, will also be looked at.